mafik/HeadlessWatchy/README.md

 # HeadlessWatchy

 HeadlessWatchy is a ROM for [Watchy by SQFMI](https://watchy.sqfmi.com/) that makes it usable without the e-paper display.
-Useful if you dropped yours on a concrete.
+Useful if you dropped yours on concrete.

 ![Front 1](IMG_20250612_112427836_HDR.jpg "Front 1")